 It depends on the type of adoption.
-Foster care and international adoptions must be final before you are able to claim the Adoption Tax Credit.
-Domestic adoptions can either take when they are final or the tax year following expenses being paid.
+Foster care and intercountry adoptions must be final before you are able to claim the Adoption Tax Credit.
+Domestic adoptions can either take the credit when the adoptions are final or the tax year following expenses being paid.

 9. What paperwork from my adoption is needed when I file for the tax credit?

 Final Judgment of Adoption(All Adoptions), Subsidy Agreement declaring the child special needs according to their state(Foster Only), Homestudy(Domestic and International), and receipts of all expenses(Domestic and International).